Skip to Content

 The contrast between the roots and the tips of your hair is striking, as the color becomes brighter along your strands.

-The procedure primarily focuses on the surface of your hair, leaving the underside untouched to create depth and dimension.
+The procedure primarily focuses on the surface of the hair sections, leaving the interior and root area untouched to create depth and dimension.

 How to Protect Highlights When Coloring Your Hair